Lorentz, Poincare, Einstein, and the Genesis of the Theory of Special Relativity: Einstein’s 1905 Paper on Relativity

 \subsection{Einstein and Special Relativity (1905)}

 The number of analyses devoted to this work is immense, so only a brief outline will be given here.
 Einstein based his reasoning on two postulates: the principle of relativity and the constancy of the speed of light.
+He then defined an operational procedure for synchronizing clocks using light signals \cite{einstein1905}.
+This was one of the central conceptual moves of the paper: time was no longer treated as an immediately given universal parameter, but as a quantity defined through physical operations involving clocks and light signals.

-He then defined an operational procedure for synchronizing clocks using light signals \cite{einstein-1905}.
-He applied the most general and well-known symmetry constraints: \emph{homogeneity} of space and time (no privileged points or instants) and \emph{isotropy} of space (no privileged directions).
-From these symmetries, he deduced that the relation between the coordinates \((t,x,y,z)\) of an event in a frame \(S\) and \((t',x',y',z')\) in another frame \(S'\), moving uniformly relative to \(S\), must be \emph{linear}.
-He proposed the most general linear transformation compatible with these conditions, restricted to the axis of motion, whose coefficients could depend only on the \emph{magnitude} of the relative velocity \(v\), with the transverse axes remaining equivalent by isotropy.
+Einstein’s derivation of the transformation between two inertial systems also relied on general assumptions that are now commonly described in terms of homogeneity and isotropy.
+The homogeneity of space and time implies that the transformation between coordinates must be linear, while the isotropy of space restricts the possible dependence on the direction of motion.
+Einstein considered two systems \(S\) and \(S'\), the latter moving uniformly relative to the former along the \(x\)-axis, and sought the relation between the coordinates \((t,x,y,z)\) and \((t',x',y',z')\) of the same event.
+The coefficients of this transformation could depend on the relative velocity \(v\), while the transverse coordinates were constrained by symmetry.